 How many times has a sales rep asked you where an image is when you know you have given them instructions for the image library more than a few times.
 Sales reps are very similar, they have hundreds (hopefully thousands) of clients to serve.
 And, every one of those clients has a particular way of doing business, and the rep needs to know all of them.
 So the basic philosophy applies to the rep as well.

-When we launch a product to the contract market we know, we will have to fight hard to become relevant to the designer and architect.
-We have a few rules we always follow for all the communications we create.
+When we launch a product to the contract market, we know we will have to fight hard to become relevant to the designer and architect.
+We aim to carve away at information that does not help to keep the viewer educated, entertained, and on point about the benefit of the product.
+We have a few more rules we always follow for all the communications we create.

 Make it easy to follow.

 Many times in the contract market products have multiple options.
-It is critical someone can understand the benefits at 9:00 at night trying to hit a deadline.
+It is critical someone can understand the benefits at 9:00 at night when they are trying to hit a deadline.

 Keep the copy to a minimum.